 However, then again, how would we be able to play AAA games on a laptop with pretty so-so specs, right?
 As an architect and as a gamer, we need the laptop specs that would allow us to play the latest games and at the same time produce the best pieces of architecture the world has ever seen.

-Best Laptop for Architecture and Gaming
+Best Laptop for Architecture and Gaming in 2021

 Playing AAA titles can mean business for aspiring architects.
 Imagine viewing endless works of art from a multitude of different perspectives.
 The inspiration is just endless.
 What every artist or architect needs are a dose of that inspiration to fuel their creativity.